stat6250-s17/course-questions-wiki/week-05/README.md

 - Question (cyuan10−stat6250): Can we create a single SAS data set from mulitple external raw data sets?
 - Question (yren10−stat6250): How we ise "Retain" exactly, and what it does in DATA statement?
 - Question (mcardoso3-stat6250):  How much practice would it typically take for one to fully understand the programming data vector in SAS?
+-	Question (lzhao4-stat6250): What different aspects do retain and keep modify with?